solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

    };
    ```

-2. `fetchNFTs` - This function will fetch the NFTs using Metaplex:
+2. `fetchNFTs` - This function will fetch the NFTs using
+   `fetchAllDigitalAssetByCreator`:

    ```tsx
    const fetchNFTs = async () => {